TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Be/TableList.rst

     Integer

 :aspect:`Description`
-    If the page with the ID defined in the storagePid property contains subpages, this property defines the nesting level from which records should be collated.
+    Corresponds to the level selector of the TYPO3 list module.
+    By default only records from the current storagePid are fetched.

 :aspect:`Default value`
     0